Peter C. Burns

 The synthesis laboratory provides the necessary equipment for a broad range of synthetic approaches involving actinides, over the temperature range -20 to 1700 Celsius.

 Facilities elsewhere on campus that are approved for our research with radioactive materials include three ICP-MS instruments, one being a multi-collector system, two ICP-OES instruments, two TEMs, two SEMs, ESI-MS instruments, and an XPS system.
+Our group uses the ND Energy Materials Characterization Facility extensively.

 Copyright © Peter Burns.
 All Rights Reserved